TV Tuner¶

 Upon completion of a Procedure, suggested parameters are provided for each Step, though users can exercise their analytical discretion when choosing the best combination of parameters.

-Results can be stored in a Library for future reference, and the software offers options to email or create a zip file containing Procedure details, data, and SPR measurements.
+Results can be stored in a The Library tab for future reference, and the software offers options to email or create a zip file containing Procedure details, data, and SPR measurements.

 Installation¶